-Transurethral resection of the prostate (TURP) – the most common type of BPH surgery that generally provides long-term relief.
+The most common type of BPH surgery that generally provides long-term relief.
 Side effects can include erectile dysfunction and bleeding.

-Prostatectomy – performed to remove large amounts of prostate tissue.
+Performed to remove large amounts of prostate tissue.
 This procedure is performed in a hospital and under general anesthesia.
 As with medication, there can be side effects that most notably can include erectile dysfunction or incontinence.

-Minimally Invasive Treatments – by their nature, these treatments are not as invasive as surgery and can be performed in an outpatient environment.
+By their nature, these treatments are not as invasive as surgery and can be performed in an outpatient environment.
 These can include:

 - Thermography – for treating patients with moderate symptoms.
 This treatment uses heat to destroy prostate tissue.
 Microwave energy is a major approach for this treatment.